semantic-release/semantic-release/README.md

 ### Commit message format

 **semantic-release** uses the commit messages to determine the type of changes in the codebase.
-Following formalized conventions for commit messages, **semantic-release** automatically determines the next [semantic version](https://semver.org) number, generates a changelog and publish the release.
+Following formalized conventions for commit messages, **semantic-release** automatically determines the next [semantic version](https://semver.org) number, generates a changelog and publishes the release.

 By default **semantic-release** uses [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
 The commit message format can be changed with the [`preset` or `config` options](docs/usage/configuration.md#options) of the [@semantic-release/commit-analyzer](https://github.com/semantic-release/commit-analyzer#options) and [@semantic-release/release-notes-generator](https://github.com/semantic-release/release-notes-generator#options) plugins.

-Tools such as [commitizen](https://github.com/commitizen/cz-cli), [commitlint](https://github.com/marionebl/commitlint) or [semantic-git-commit-cli](https://github.com/JPeer264/node-semantic-git-commit-cli) can be used to help contributor and enforce valid commits message.
+Tools such as [commitizen](https://github.com/commitizen/cz-cli), [commitlint](https://github.com/marionebl/commitlint) or [semantic-git-commit-cli](https://github.com/JPeer264/node-semantic-git-commit-cli) can be used to help contributor and enforce valid commit messages.

 Here is an example of the release type that will be done based on a commit messages: